OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-API_Reconnaissance.md

 #### Robots.txt

-The `robots.txt` file is a text file that website owners create to instruct web crawlers (such as search engine bots) on how to crawl and index their site.
-It is part of the Robots Exclusion Protocol (REP), which regulates how bots interact with websites.
+The `robots.txt` file is a text file that site owners create to instruct web crawlers (such as search engine bots) on how to crawl and index their site.
+It is part of the Robots Exclusion Protocol (REP), which regulates how bots interact with sites.

-This file may provide additional clues to path structure or api endpoints.
+This file may provide additional clues to path structure or API endpoints.

 ### GitDorking